balasai99/docker-project/README.md

 2. Navigate to the project directory:

+   '''bash
    cd docker-project.git

 3. Build the Docker image:

+   '''bash
    docker build -t docker-project .

-4. Run the Docker container:
+5. Run the Docker container:

+   '''bash
    docker run --rm -v /path/to/reports:/reports docker-project

    This command runs the container, which executes the Python script, generates the report, saves it in the reports directory on your host machine, and then stops.